 There are a variety of senior dog foods available to the consumer, each designed to counter specific ailments and conditions.
-Such specialised foods can be a powerful addition to the proper care routine of an elderly Labrador.
+Such specialized foods can be a powerful addition to the proper care routine of an elderly Labrador.

 Having said that, certain characteristics are common among most senior formulations.

 Generally speaking, senior food is lower in calories and higher in fiber than food for younger dogs.

 Again, it’s important to know if these are appropriate characteristics for your Lab.
 An already underweight dog doesn’t need fewer calories, nor does a dog with healthy bowels require extra fiber.

 High-quality protein can also be found in better senior foods, which is great for maintaining muscle without promoting fat.
 And by “high-quality” I mean meat; your dog is a meat-eater, so don’t mess with nature!

 Look for chicken, poultry, fish or beef to be the primary source of protein.
 (Personally, I have found salmon to be ideal, especially for keeping a healthy coat as my Lab moves through his middle-age years.)

 There have been studies in the past that suggest too much protein in senior dogs can lead to kidney disease.
 These studies have been proven to be flawed and the results misleading.
 If your senior dog has a pre-existing kidney problem, talk to your vet about protein levels, by all means, but protein will not cause the problem.